dmatthan/omairplay/README.md

 - Removal validates each recorded rule against the exact shape setup writes, and rebuilds the command from the matched fields rather than executing a line from a file.
-- Firewall *state* is read from `/etc/ufw/user.rules`, which is world-readable, so checking it needs no privilege.
+- Firewall *state* is read from `/etc/ufw/user.rules`, which is world-readable.
-- Your local network is the trust boundary: a device has to be on it to reach the receiver at all.
-AirPlay 2 itself carries no password mechanism, so keep that in mind on networks you don't control.
+  No privilege is needed or requested to check it.
 - Nothing is written outside `$HOME`, apart from the packages and the `nqptp` system service enabled during setup.